felipevanwinkle/Ros2-Scale-Node/README.md

 # Ros2-Scale-Node
 This is compatible with Avery Weigh-Tronix Model 640.
-It's functionality is able to depict the current weight sent through the serial connector while running.
+Its functionality is able to depict the current weight sent through the serial connector while running.